ivanrichmond/hello/README.md

     - Prove out basic Apollo server working with basic query. **DONE**
     - Prove out non-DB test mutation. **DONE**
     - Prove out one NeDB query or mutation. **DONE**
-    - Write all queries and mutations.
+    - Write all queries and mutations. **DONE**
+    - Groom graphQL back-end code, such as...
+        - moving appropriate things under `payload`
+        - making some queries/mutations more generic, like deleting according to query, not id.
     - Test thoroughly in back-end.

 2. Write unit tests, where applicable.